 Information.
 Often, quantities, characters, or symbols that are the inputs and outputs of computer programs.

-Finding and fixing errors in programs.
+Finding and fixing problems in an algorithm or program.

 Break a problem down into smaller pieces.